 The RYM is decreasing inherit differences between projects (based on production potential) thus the potential for surplus for bidders decreases.
 While overcorrection creates perverse incentives where projects with lower wind speeds are prioritized.

-Using , and I further show the effect of the RYM based on its applicability between 0% and 150%.
+Using Equation 11, Equation 12 and Equation 13 I further show the effect of the RYM based on its applicability between 0% and 150%.
 Assumptions of project parameters are as follows:

-Number of projects: 41 (as in )
+Number of projects: 41 (as in Table 4)

-WS100 = 5-9m/s (uniform distribution, as in )
+WS100 = 5-9m/s (uniform distribution, as in Table 4)

 OC = 1 (i.e., not applicable)